Lambton Jaffas FC: History

+In 1957 Lambton Soccer Club, was established.
 In 1978, Ernie Lamb had to differentiate between a newly formed 'All Age' and the 2nd Division senior club, and the name Jaffas was first formally used.
-Originally, the club one committee to run the Junior and Senior teams.
+Originally, the club had one committee each to run the Junior and Senior teams.
 However, in 1980 two committees were formed.
 The club was incorporated as Lambton Jaffas Soccer Club in 1987, with a Juniors and Seniors division.
 In 2008, Lambton became a Football Club.

+The club prospered during the 1960s, with the clubs first All Age side being established in 1968.
+In 1969, the club was invited by the Northern NSW Soccer Federation to participate in the 1970 Northern NSW Second Division to replace Dudley Redhead.
+The club played under the name of Dudley Lambton that year to fulfill the Federation's obligations to the English Soccer Pools.

+In 1975, Lambton Jaffas made the NNSW Second Division finals for the first time.
+Grand Final wins in 1990,1997,1998 were achieved along with Grand Final appearances in 1991, 2007 & 2011.

-After 42 years of amateur football, in 2010 the club became semi-professional.
+After 42 years of amateur football the seniors club became semi-professional in 2010.

+In 2012 Lambton Jaffas were crowned Champions and Grand Final winners of Northern NSW First Division and subsequently promoted to the NNSW State League.

-In 2013, the club was first promoted to the NBN State Football League.
-Making the Grand Final in their first year in the top division.
+2013 was the clubs first year in the NBN State Football League.
+Making the Grand Final in their first year.

-2014 was a break-through year for the Jaffas, taking part in the inaugural FFA designated National Premier League in Newcastle.
-In only their second year in the top division of Newcastle football, the Jaffas won the Grand Final 2–0, beating Weston Workers Bears (who have had 50 consecutive years in the top division).
+2014 was a break-through year for the Jaffas, taking part in the inaugural National Premier Leagues Northern NSW.
+In only their second year in the top division of NNSW football, Lambton Jaffas won the Grand Final 2–0, beating Weston Workers Bears.

-In 2016, the club qualified for the FFA Cup regular rounds for the first time, but exited the competition at the Round of 32, losing 1–0 to NPL Tasmania side Devonport City FC at Valley Road Ground in Devonport, Tasmania.
+In 2016, the club qualified for the FFA Cup regular rounds for the first time, exiting the competition in the Round of 32, losing 1 - 0 to NPL Tasmania side Devonport City FC.
+In 2024 they took on A-League side Melbourne Victory in the Round of 32 losing 4 - 1.